-IBD Inflammatory Bowel in Bulldogs and French Bulldogs

 IBD Inflammatory Bowel in Bulldogs and French Bulldogs DIAGNOSIS:

-Diagnosis is often is made by exclusion of all the other common gastrointestinal bulldog diseases, and can be helped by a various test such as
+Diagnosis is often made by exclusion of all the other common gastrointestinal bulldog diseases and can be helped by various tests such as

 - BLOOD TESTS: tests that check for markers consistent with bulldog IBD, b12 deficiency, folate abnormalities, proteins levels, and pancreatic enzymes